chaoliu18/RPLVC/README.md

 The downloaded [pretrained models](https://drive.google.com/drive/folders/14KlBG9Hzxj9N54fcISqyA4F97k91VU2v?usp=sharing) and the input videos should be placed in the pretrained and datasets folder.
 Here we have given the models and the [HEVC Class C, D Datasets](https://drive.google.com/drive/folders/1eig9qBw7qS60fNJvAqjmfsVv60DotX94?usp=sharing) on Google Cloud Drive.

-We have cropped the dataset to the multiples of 64 to allow the model compress and decompress the dataset directly, following the same manner in [OpenDVC](https://github.com/RenYang-home/OpenDVC) and [MLVC](https://github.com/JianpingLin/M-LVC_CVPR2020).
+We have cropped the dataset to the multiples of 64 to allow the model compress and decompress the dataset directly, following the similar manner in [OpenDVC](https://github.com/RenYang-home/OpenDVC) and [MLVC](https://github.com/JianpingLin/M-LVC_CVPR2020).

     ffmpeg -s WxH -pix_fmt yuv420p -i input_video.yuv -vframes N -vf crop=W_:H_:0:0 -f image2 output_path/img%06d.png
 where W, H denotes the width and height of the input sequence.
 Notation W_, H_ denotes the width and height of the output one, and N denotes the number of frames to be coded.